MichaCo/DnsClient.NET/README.md

 ## Examples

-* More docuemntation and a simple query window on http://dnsclient.michaco.net
+* More documentation and a simple query window on http://dnsclient.michaco.net
 * The [Samples](https://github.com/MichaCo/DnsClient.NET.Samples) repository (there might be more in the future).
 * [MiniDig](https://github.com/MichaCo/DnsClient.NET/tree/dev/samples/MiniDig)